bloom-tech-learning/beatlesm/curriculum/challenges/03-front-end-development-libraries/react/22-render-state-in-the-user-interface.md

----
-id: 5a24c314108439a4d4036171
-title: Render State in the User Interface
-challengeType: 6
-forumTopicId: 301409
-dashedName: render-state-in-the-user-interface
----

 # --description--

 Once you define a component's initial state, you can display any part of it in the UI that is rendered.
 If a component is stateful, it will always have access to the data in `state` in its `render()` method.
 You can access the data with `this.state`.